zkrkwlek/MonoGS/README.md

 - [Open3D](https://github.com/isl-org/Open3D)
 - [Point-SLAM](https://github.com/eriksandstroem/Point-SLAM)

+This work was supported by Institute of Information & communications Technology Planning & Evaluation(IITP) grant funded by the Korea government(MSIT) (RS-2019-II191270, WISE AR UI/UX Platform Development for Smartglasses)

 # License
 MonoGS is released under a **LICENSE.md**.
 For a list of code dependencies which are not property of the authors of MonoGS, please check **Dependencies.md**.